harrislapiroff/chromamine.com/src/posts/modifying-3d-prints.md

 #       url: https://www.facebook.com/harrislap/posts/pfbid0TyzSjF9tRGW7qCt7oE4CYZ9vNCiuKKVa8DQmJWM7AXak9G3tzt6CoCL9795perZQl
 ---

-One of the joys of 3D printing is the discovering a particular need to solve, searching it up on [Printables][], [Thingiverse][], or any number of 3D model repositories and — lo and behold someone has a model for that!
+One particular joy of 3D printing is the discovering a some quality of life improvement that could be made, searching it up on [Printables][], [Thingiverse][], or any number of 3D model repositories and — lo and behold someone has designed a model for that!
 You pop the file into your 3D printer – maybe with a quick stopover at your [slicer][prusaslicer] – et voilà, problem solved.

 [Printables]: https://www.printables.com/
 [Thingiverse]: https://www.thingiverse.com/